 - 612. Individual Assessment of Children's Intelligence.
 (3-0).
 Credit 3.
 Educational and clinical applications of individual assessment; diagnostic measures of intelligence, language abilities, perception and achievement; video-taping of student test administration is required for purposes of supervision and self-evaluation.
 Limited to 12 students per semester.
-Prerequisites: EPSY 622; approval of department head. - 614.
+Prerequisites: EPSY 622, PSYC 624; approval of department head. - 614.
 Laboratory in Intellectual Assessment and Diagnosis.
 (1-6).
 Credit 3.
 Student test administration competencies and a minimum of 150 hours of supervised experience in administration, analysis and reporting of individual diagnostic instruments.
-Prerequisite: SPSY 612. - 615.
+Prerequisite: To be taken concurrently with SPSY 612. - 615.
 Individual Assessment of Preschool Children.
 (3-2).
 Credit 4.
-Theory and techniques of psychological and developmental assessment of children from 2 1/2 to 8 1/2 years: specific skills for assessment developed; practice in preparing psychological reports.
-Prerequisites: SPSY 612 and 614 or equivalents. - 616.
-Play Therapy.
-(3-0).
-Credit 3.
-A nondirective approach to child therapy designed to help children with school, interpersonal, and family problems; didactic sessions and observations of videotapes of child therapy sessions.
-Prerequisites: PSYC 628. - 617.
+Theory and techniques of psychological and developmental assessment of children from 21/2 to 81/2 years: specific skills for assessment developed; practice in preparing psychological reports.
+Prerequisites: SPSY 612 and 614 or equivalents. - 617.
 Diagnosis of Emotionally Disturbed Children.
 (3-0).
 Credit 3.
 Diagnostic procedures and techniques in personality assessment and identification of emotionally disturbed children and youth. - 628.
 Consultation: Theory and Techniques.
 (3-0).
 Credit 3.
 History and theory of various models of consultation including mental health, behavioral and organizational development.
 Skills and techniques necessary for effective consultation.
 Relevant research issues.
-Prerequisites: SPSY 612, 614 or approval of instructor. - 640.
+Prerequisites: SPSY 618; SPSY 612, 614 or approval of instructor. - 640.
 Practicum in Consultation.
 (0-10).
 Credit 3.
-Supervised practice in the application of consultation strategies and techniques in mental health, behavioral and organizational development consultation in a variety of settings; off-campus consultation with schools and other agencies.
+Supervised practice in the application of consultation strategies and techniques in mental health, behavioral and organizational development consultation in a variety of settings.
+Off-campus consultation with schools and other agencies.
 Prerequisites: SPSY 628 and approval of instructor. - 641.
 Child Therapy for School Behavior Problems.
 (3-0).
 Credit 3.
 Selected therapy approaches for treating childhood behavioral disorders that interfere with children's interpersonal and intrapersonal adjustment and school learning; play therapy, behavior therapy, cognitive therapies; case studies; observation of therapy cases.
-Prerequisite: PSYC 628.

-- 683. Field Practicum In...Credit 1 to 15.
+Prerequisite: PSYC 628. - 683.
+Field Practicum in . . .
+Credit 1 to 15.
 Faculty supervised experience in professional employment settings in school psychology.
 Repeatable to 15 hours total. - a Assessment - b School Psychology - 684.
 Professional Internship.
 Credit 1 to 4 each semester.
-Limited to advanced doctoral students; faculty supervised experience in approved professional employment settings.
+Limited to advanced doctoral students.
+Faculty supervised experience in approved professional employment settings.
 Applications for September assignments must be approved the previous October.
 Repeatable to 9 hours.
 Prerequisites: Completion of required substantive course work. - 685.
 Problems.
 Credit 1 to 4 each semester.
 Directed individual study of selected problems.
 Prerequisite: Approval of department head. - 689.
-Special Topics in...Credit 1 to 4.
+Special Topics In . . .
+Credit 1 to 4.
 Selected topics in an identified area of school psychology.
-May be repeated for credit. - 690.
-Theory of School Psychology Research.
+May be repeated for credit.

+- 690. Theory of School Psychology Research.
 (3-0).
 Credit 4.
-Theory and design of research problems and experiments in school psychology; communication of research proposals and results; evaluation of current research of faculty and students and review of current literature.
+Theory and design of research problems and experiments in school psychology.
+Communication of research proposals and results.
+Evaluation of current research of faculty and students and review of current literature.
 May be repeated for credit.
 Prerequisite: Approval of instructor. - 691.
 Research.
 Credit 1 or more each semester.
 Research for thesis or dissertation.